top of page

 Preventing the production of methane is the single best way to reduce its quantities in the atmosphere.
 Composting organic waste offers an effective and scalable solution to prevent landfill methane emissions in a manner that is additional and permanent, and with no risk of reversal.

-BOLD Credits tackle Three Key Challenges for Composting Organic Waste
+Three Key Challenges for Composting

 01